Dangerous Signs of Dehydration in Dogs

 A dry mouth, dry nose, and excessive panting with thick saliva instead of liquid drool are mild signs of dehydration but a huge warning that your dog has gone too long without water and needs immediate access to clean, fresh water.

-The serious signs of dehydration appear quickly.
-His eyes look sunken.
+The serious signs of dehydration in dogs appear quickly.
+The dog’s eyes will look sunken.
 His skin will “tent up” if you pinch a bit (gently) by his shoulders.
 Normally, that skin should snap back into place.
-These warnings mean internal problems are starting to reflect the poor hydration.
+These warnings mean internal problems are starting to reflect the lack of hydration.
 A dog who has gone too long without water may need veterinary attention.
 The effects of dehydration can harm your dog.

 If you suspect your dog is dehydrated, get to the veterinarian or an emergency veterinary clinic immediately.
 Call the clinic to let them know you’re coming in with an emergency.
 You can offer water and/or an electrolyte solution such as Pedialyte on your way.
 One study found that dogs were more likely to increase fluid consumption if provided a flavored electrolyte solution, like Pedialyte.
 Keep your dog cool in the car with the AC on or a fan blowing on him.